Getting children back into school after emergencies

 Child protection is everyone’s business

-We plan to continue lobbying the government and its legislators to support the passage of a law or policies to eliminate physical and humiliating punishment in all areas - including schools and homes.
+We continue to lobby the government and its legislators to support the passage of laws that eliminate physical and humiliating punishment for children.

-We aim to ensure that at least 80% of children and adults in the areas we work in are aware of the risks of trafficking and migration, and how to address these.
+In our work, we always aim for at least 80% of children and adults in the areas we work in are aware of the risks of trafficking and migration, and how to address these.